diffblue/gitlab/doc/user/group/manage.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/404856) in GitLab 16.0.

 WARNING:
-These Artifical Intelligence (AI) features use [third-party services](../../user/ai_features.md#data-usage) and require transmission of data, including personal data.
+These Artifical Intelligence (AI) features use [third-party services](../ai_features.md#data-usage) and require transmission of data, including personal data.

-This setting enables users in the group to access third-party AI features.
+You can give all users in the group access to third-party AI features.
 This setting [cascades to all projects](../project/merge_requests/approvals/settings.md#settings-cascading) that belong to the group.